Felt: Needle felting

-Rather than using water as a medium for linking and aggregating felt fibers, the method of needle felting employs specially designed needles.
+Rather than using water as a medium for linking and aggregating felt fibers, needle felting employs specially designed needles.
 These have angled notches along the shaft that catch fibers and tangle them together to produce felt.
-These indented notches are sometimes erroneously called "barbs", but barbs are protrusions (like barbed wire) and would be too difficult to thrust into the wool and nearly impossible to pull out without bringing fibers with them.
+These indented notches are sometimes called "barbs", but barbs are protrusions and would be too difficult to thrust into the wool and nearly impossible to pull out without bringing fibers with them.
 Felting needles are thin and sharp, with shafts of a variety of different gauges and shapes.
 Needle felting is used in industrial felt making as well as for individual art and craft applications.

 Felting needles are sometimes fitted in holders that allow the use of 2 or more needles at one time to sculpt wool objects and shapes.
 Individual needles are often used for detail while multiple needles that are paired together are used for larger areas or to form the base of the project.
 At any point in time a variety of fibers and fiber colors may be added, using needles to incorporate them into the project.